 Traditionally, toymakers market their products to either girls or boys.
 The toy industry presents dolls and dresses as being girls’ toys, while cars and construction tools are for boys.
 In recent years, advocates have highlighted the presence of harmful gender stereotypes in such marketing tactics.
-Considering our society’s ongoing discussion of gender identity, should children’s toys be gendered?
+Considering our society’s ongoing discussion of gender identity, should children’s toys continue to be gendered?

 Yes, toys should be genderedShow moreShow less